 Visitation centers are well positioned to work with the broader community to identify the needs of families and community members in areas fundamental to safety and well-being (e.g., domestic violence and legal advocacy, housing, nutrition, income, employment, education, health, and transportation).
 The responsibility for balancing safety and access in these situations rests not only with the centers, but also with the communities in which they operate.
 Therefore, centers should work as part of a broad community network that responds holistically to a family’s range of needs.

-Visitation centers provide a service that is part of a larger consortium of services designed to enhance safety and protection for child(ren) and adult victims of domestic violence.
-To be successful in meeting their mission, centers funded under the Supervised Visitation Program must operate within a collaborative framework that includes a core partnership (state, tribal, or local unit of government, visitation centers, courts, and domestic violence or sexual assault programs) and a community collaborative (other community members and services).
+Visitation centers provide a service that is part of a larger consortium of services designed to enhance safety and protection for children and adult victims of domestic violence.
+To be successful in meeting their mission, centers funded under the Supervised Visitation Program must operate within a collaborative framework that includes a partnership (grantee, visitation centers, courts, and domestic violence or sexual assault programs) and a community collaborative (other community members and services).

-The core partnership is the primary source of information and services surrounding use of visitation centers.
-Visitation centers receiving funding through the Supervised Visitation Program are required to establish working relationships with each core partner.
-It is at the core partnership level that important issues such as effective case processing, information exchange, and safe services can be addressed.
-Cooperation and active participation from each core partner are essential.
+The partnership is the primary source of information and services surrounding use of visitation centers.
+Visitation centers receiving funding through the Supervised Visitation Program are required to establish working relationships with each partner.
+It is at the partnership level that important issues such as effective case processing, information exchange, and safe services can be addressed.
+Cooperation and active participation from each partner are essential.

 Family members are often drawn into a complex maze of legal, administrative, and service-oriented processes during the protracted period of determining visitation and custody arrangements.
 The combined community response to the family can be fragmented, often involving several cases, agencies, and dozens of practitioners.
 These multiple levels of interventions can contradict one another, be so broad that they miss important opportunities to address victim safety, or actually produce actions that can endanger adult victims.
 It is the responsibility of the community collaborative to identify and address gaps in services.

-Both the core partnership and the community collaborative are instrumental not only in providing safe services for the individuals using visitation centers, but also in identifying and eliminating barriers to achieving safety and stability for child(ren) and adult victims.
+Both the partnership and the community collaborative are instrumental not only in providing safe services for the individuals using visitation centers, but also in identifying and eliminating barriers to achieving safety and stability for children and adult victims.